 - School boards are NOT mandated by legislation to register students with multiple or alternate pick-up and drop-off locations.

 We are a regional transportation provider and we are committed to the safety and wellness of all students in our care.
 We recognize that our families appreciate the level of service we have been able to offer; this service would be significantly reduced or even terminated without receiving full cost-recovery through user-based fees.

-With the introduction of Bill 1, the provincial government has made it very clear that if you live more than 2.4 kilometres, and you attend your designated school, school boards no longer have the jurisdiction to charge transportation fees because additional grant funding will be supplied from the government to school boards to cover the costs.
-However, NO grant funding will be given to school boards for those that live less than 2.4 kilometres from their designated school and, in fact, attend their designated school.
+With the introduction of Bill 1, the provincial government made it very clear that if you attend your designated school and live more than 2.4 kilometres away from it, school boards no longer have the jurisdiction to charge you transportation fees, since additional grant funding will be supplied from the government to school boards to cover the costs of this transportation.
+However, NO grant funding will be given to school boards for students who live less than 2.4 kilometres from their designated school, even if they attend their designated school.
 Therefore, if families choose to continue to access Transportation Services, they’ll need to pay the fees to ride the bus.